data-mining-not-found/air-quality-prediction/Released code/Version_2_0/README.md

 Release note: (Compared with version 1.0)

-Update the preprocessing of negative value
+Update the preprocessing of negative value in the 1_preprocessing.ipynb

+Add some statistical features in the 2_feature_engineering.ipynb

+remove weather forecasting features in the 2_feature_engineering.ipynb